smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     - TTL unit: **Hours**

-    - Value: the value of **DESTINATION OR POINTS TO ADDRESS** entry you identified on the custom domain name blade
+    - Value: the value of **DESTINATION OR POINTS TO ADDRESS** entry you identified on the custom domain name blade.

 13. Switch back to the browser window displaying the custom domain name blade and select **Verify**.